 Where MTVH is the freeholder of a building, we are taking a risk-based approach to prioritise the inspection of our buildings.
 With a portfolio of over 4,000 residential blocks, this is a significant undertaking.
 As blocks are approved for inclusion in the intrusive survey programme, we will inform residents in the blocks concerned.

 Whilst we are making progress in completing inspections, this will be a long process and some leaseholders may be waiting for a significant period of time before an EWS1 form can be provided.
-Where construction defects are found, remedial works will be required, which will take time to complete.
+Where construction defects are found, remedial works will be required, which will take time to complete and will require engagement with the original developer and other parties who are responsible for the construction of the building.

-We are sorry for the frustration and concern that this will be causing you.
+We are very sorry for the frustration, concern, and disruption that this will be causing you.

 In addition to making progress with our programme of intrusive inspections, we are working with housing associations across the country to urge government to act to address this issue.